 - JCR holds its basic policies for securing the quality of information as a base of due diligence for the determination of credit ratings.
-The information used as a base for the determination of credit rating herewith presented satisfies such policies, which include the publication by the issuer or some independent media, etc. - JCR sees no particular weakness in the quality of information used for the determination of the credit rating herewith presented as compared to the information used in other cases of the credit rating for comparable issuers or ratable objects. - If the credit rating is an Indication, please see the report for Indication.
+The information used as a base for the determination of credit rating herewith presented satisfies such policies, which include the publication by the issuer, some independent media or, otherwise, JCR analyst's scrutiny, etc. - JCR sees no particular weakness in the quality of information used for the determination of the credit rating herewith presented as compared to the information used in other cases of the credit rating for comparable issuers or ratable objects. - · If the credit rating is an Indication, please see the report for Indication.